Meet Our Team of Board-Certified Specialists and Emergency Veterinarians

 Dr. Herlihy has professional interests in traditional Chinese veterinarian medicine, shelter medicine, and international veterinary aid and outreach.
 She is also certified in veterinary acupuncture through the Chi Institute and has a graduate certificate in shelter medicine from the University of Florida.

 Outside of work, she enjoys running, hiking, travelling, and yoga.
-Dr. Herlihy’s fiancé is a large animal veterinarian.
-They share their home with two dogs (Peep and Marty) and three cats (Essie, Dory, and Jalapeno).
+Dr. Herlihy’s husband is a large animal veterinarian.
+They share their home and small farm with two dogs (Peep and Marty), three cats (Essie, Dory, and Jalapeno), four cows (Penelope, Pentunia, Pickles, and Parsnip) and two goats (Beans and Betty).

 Johnny Lamb, DVM